|Back to Back Issues Page|

 But multiply that by 10 million SA families and we are looking at 5,000 megawatt hours per day.
 That's one whole coal-fired power station.

-"Researchers found that walking reduced the risk of cardiovascular events by 31% and cuts the risk of dying by 32%.
+"Researchers found that walking reduces the risk of cardiovascular events by 31% and cuts the risk of dying by 32pc.
 These benefits were equally robust in men and women.
-Protection was evident even at distances of just 5½ miles per week and at a pace as casual as about 2 miles per hour."
+Protection was evident even at distances of just 5½ miles per week at a very casual pace."

 - Harvard Medical School